 SFCM is committed to restoring our immersive, in-person educational experience in fall 2021 to the extent permitted by federal, state, and local health directives.
 To achieve this goal and ensure the health and safety of our community, full vaccination against COVID-19 by all who are eligible to receive the vaccine will be required as a condition of studying, working, and/or living on campus beginning in the 2021 fall semester.
 This requirement will apply to all students and employees of SFCM.

 COVID-19 vaccination should be completed no later than two weeks prior to arrival at SFCM for fall semester.
 SFCM will look to guidance by federal health authorities to determine which COVID-19 vaccines, other than the three that are currently authorized for use in the United States, will be accepted to meet SFCM's vaccination requirement.
 Accommodations will be made and assistance provided for individuals who are unable to access an authorized vaccine prior to their arrival at SFCM.

 Medical and non-medical requests for exemptions to this policy will be considered on a case-by-case basis.

 SFCM is committed to maintaining the privacy of student and employee information related to COVID-19 vaccination.
-Collegiate students should direct their questions to Susannah White (email@example.com), Director of Residential Life and International Student Services; Pre-College students and their families and Continuing Education students should direct their questions to Michael Roest, Associate Dean and Executive Director of the Pre-College and Continuing Education Division; and all faculty and staff should direct their questions to Michael Patterson, Associate Vice President of Human Resources and Administration.
+Collegiate students should direct their questions to Timothy Dunn (email@example.com), Director of Residential Life and International Student Services; Pre-College students and their families and Continuing Education students should direct their questions to Michael Roest, Associate Dean and Executive Director of the Pre-College and Continuing Education Division; and all faculty and staff should direct their questions to Michael Patterson, Associate Vice President of Human Resources and Administration.